YZYLAB/solana-volume-bot/README.md

 **Note**: The Swap API charges a fee for usage:
 - Standard fee: 0.5% on each successful transaction
-- For high-volume users: Fees can be reduced to as low as 0.1% (subject to approval)
+- For high-volume users: Fees can be reduced to as low as 0.05% or a fixed fee per month (subject to approval)

 For high-volume usage or inquiries about reduced fees, please contact:
 - Discord: [SolanaTracker Discord](https://discord.gg/JH2e9rR9fc)